tsinghua-cel/bf_workspace/README.md

 # BunnyFinder Repository

 This repository contains the implementation for the paper "BunnyFinder: Finding Incentive Flaws for Ethereum Consensus".

-It includes multiple modified [Prysm](https://github.com/OffchainLabs/prysm) repos in different versions and the attacks analyzed in the paper.
+It contains the implementation code for BunnyFinder, integrating different versions of the [Prysm](https://github.com/OffchainLabs/prysm) client with BunnyFinder, as well as some experimental data used in our paper.

 ---